-Think about a new project at work— your team needs fresh ideas.
-The challenge is significant.
-You want to create a desirable, economically viable and technologically feasible product for your users.
-You try to understand market trends and consumer behaviors as your first step.
-As complexities and uncertainties arise, you must turn to design thinking.
-It guides your team through idea generation and promotes iterative prototype testing.
+Think about a new user experience (UX) design project at work that your team needs fresh ideas for—you want to create a winning digital product for your users, one that’s desirable, economically viable, and technologically feasible.
+To start with, you try to understand market trends and consumer behaviors, but as complexities and uncertainties arise, you’re going to have to turn to a powerful ally—design thinking—which guides your team through idea generation and promotes iterative prototype testing.
 Learn more about the design thinking process with the IxDF course, design thinking.

 What is Design Thinking?

-Design thinking is an iterative, non-linear process teams use to understand users, challenge existing assumptions, redefine problems and craft innovative solutions they prototype and test.
-You can use it to tackle complex or undefined problems.
-The process comprises five key phases: Empathize, Define, Ideate, Prototype and Test.
+Design thinking is an iterative, non-linear process which teams use so they can understand users, challenge existing assumptions, redefine problems, and craft innovative solutions—ones they’ll prototype and test—and you can use it to tackle complex or undefined problems.
+Design thinking as a process has five key phases to it: Empathize, Define, Ideate, Prototype, and Test.

-This strategy rose to prominence in modern business circles largely thanks to Tim Brown, CEO of IDEO.
-He highlighted its benefits in a Harvard Business Review article.
+This strategy rose to prominence in modern business circles thanks largely to Tim Brown—CEO of IDEO—who highlighted its benefits in a Harvard Business Review article.

-Design thinking focuses more on users than on problems.
-The first step in the process (empathy) makes you understand user experiences and needs.
-As your team understands who will use a product and how it will affect them, they can find practical solutions.
+Design thinking focuses more on users than on problems, the proof of which turns up in the first step in the process (empathy), where you work to understand user experiences and needs.
+As your team understands who’s going to use a product and how it will affect them, they can move forward to find practical solutions, and cross-functional teams collaborate to grasp user needs and develop tailored solutions for these users.
+From all this, you can arrive at really creative solutions that’ll translate to high levels of user satisfaction and—by association—business success for your brand.

 The Design Thinking Process

-Empathize: Research your users' needs to gain insights into their experiences and motivations.
-You consult experts, engage with users and immerse yourself in their environments to understand user challenges.
+Empathize: To start with, you’ll need to research your users' needs to get insights into their experiences and motivations, and it’s the phase where you consult experts, engage with users, and immerse yourself in their environments so you can understand user challenges—and pain points—in depth and build up a picture of what they face in sharp detail.

-Define: State your users' needs and problems.
-You organize and analyze the information gathered in the Empathize stage.
-It helps you define the core issues your solutions need to address.
+Define: Now that you’ve walked in their “shoes,” you should have enough insights to be able to state your users' needs and problems; so, you organize and analyze the information you got in in the Empathize stage, and from what you do here it’ll help you define the core issues your solutions need to address.

-Ideate: Challenge assumptions and create ideas.
-With a clear problem statement, you brainstorm and explore various creative solutions to the defined problem.
+Ideate: Now that you’ve got the problem defined, it’s time to challenge assumptions and create ideas, and that’s where a clear problem statement guides you to brainstorm and explore various creative solutions to the defined problem.

-Prototype: Start to create solutions.
-Develop scaled-down versions of the product or its features to test the ideas generated in the Ideate stage.
-This phase allows for adjustments based on preliminary feedback before full-scale implementation.
+Prototype: Start to create solutions, and it’s here where you develop scaled-down versions of the product or its features to test the ideas generated in the Ideate stage.
+This phase is vital—which isn’t to say that any of the other phases aren’t—because you can make adjustments based on what comes in feedback-wise before you sink any resources into full-scale implementation.

 Watch Don Norman (UX design pioneer) discuss innovative solutions to problems in this video.